getodk/docs/shared-src/docs-tech-guide.rst

 .. tip::

-  After automatic fixing of errors, make sure to go through the changes made.
+  After automatic error fixing, be sure to review the changes that were made.

-To ignore any part of a file from being checked, you can enclose it in comments:
+To keep any part of a file from being checked, you can enclose the text in comments:

 .. code-block:: rst

   .. startignore

-  Some text which is to be ignored while testing.
+  Some text to ignore while testing.

   .. endignore